 04/ Abu Dhabi Commercial Bank (ADCB)

-Launched in 1985, Abu Dhabi Commercial Bank is a key player in retail, corporate, and investment banking in the UAE.
+Abu Dhabi Commercial Bank (ADCB) launched in 1985 and is a key player in retail, corporate, and investment banking in the UAE.
 ADCB offers a variety of products, including mortgages, personal loans, commercial banking services, and wealth management services.

 05/ Mashreq Bank

-Started in 1967, Mashreq Bank is one of the oldest and most innovative banks in the UAE.
+Mashreq Bank started in 1967 and is one of the oldest banks in the UAE.
 Mashreq Bank is well known for its digital banking solutions, trade finance, and corporate banking services.

 06/ RAKBANK